pangloss/pacer/pages/extensions/more_on_extensions.md

 ## The `extensions` method

-Pacer routes have an `extensions` method, which returns their extensions (as a list of module objects).
+Routes, vertices and edges have an `extensions` method, which returns their extensions as a list of module objects.
 For example:

 ```ruby
 jruby-1.7.19 :188 > g.v(Phone).extensions